Substitution between E-shopping and Travel: Evidence from the Twin Cities- FY09 Tech Plan

 • Frank Douma, Director, State & Local Policy, Humphrey School of Public Affairs

 This research aims to reveal the interactions between e-shopping and in-store shopping using a sample of Internet users in the Minneapolis-St. Paul metropolitan area.
-This project summarizes previous research on the interactions among spatial attributes, e-shopping, and travel behavior, and makes eight recommendations for future research.
+This report summarizes previous research on the interactions among spatial attributes, e-shopping, and travel behavior and makes eight recommendations for future research.
 Guided by the recommendations, this study adopts an innovative research design by integrating a conventional shopping survey with an activity diary.
-This project provides a detailed description of survey development and implementation, points out several common pitfalls in survey administration, and presents results on the interactions.
-Two ordered probit models and structural equation models were developed to investigate the influence of geography on online shopping usage and the influence of e-shopping on traditional shopping.
+This report provides a detailed description of survey development and implementation and points out several common pitfalls in survey administration.
+This report also presents results on the interactions.
+Specifically, two ordered probit models and structural equation models were developed to investigate the influence of geography on online shopping usage and the influence of e-shopping on traditional shopping.